 Regional Wind Farms Pty Ltd is wholly owned company and was established by RIF to invest in wind farms.
 Project development, construction and operations are contracted out to third party providers.
-The Directors of Regional Wind Farms Pty Ltd during the reporting year were Graeme Sherry and Stephen Rowe.
+The Directors of Regional Wind Farms Pty Ltd during the reporting year were Graeme Sherry, Stephen Rowe and Colin Chanter.
+Colin Chanter resigned as Director on 29 October 2014.